- Colne Road/Keighley Road, Oakworth, Keighley, BD22 7PB

 Isaac Holden was a Scottish inventor and textile industrialist known for his work both in developing the square motion wool-combing machine and as a radical Liberal Member of Parliament.

 After establishing a wool-combing business in revolutionary France in 1864, Holden opened the massive Alton Mills Industrial complex in Bradford.
 By the 1870s, his factories in England and France were the largest wool combers in the world.
 Holden became enormously wealthy and celebrated his success by building a large Italianate mansion, Oakworth House, in Oakworth near Keighley.
+Behind the house was a vast complex of hothouses including a 2-acre winter garden.

 After he died in 1907, Holden’s mansion Oakworth House burned down.
 In 1927 its grounds were given by the family to the people of Oakworth as a public park.
 It is called Holden Park, and at the entrance of the park, there is a bronze bust of Isaac Holden on a plinth with the inscription – ‘Erected by the Inhabitants of Oakworth as a Token of Affectionate Respect for Sir Isaac Holden 1807-1897.’